tc39/proposal-decimal/README.md

 This use case implies the following goals:

-- Avoid unintentional rounding that causes user-visible errors
+- Exact arithmetic: Addition, subtraction, multiplication, and division compute their exact decimal result, with no unintended rounding to cause user-visible errors
-- Basic mathematical functions such as addition, subtraction, multiplication, and division
+- Explicit, opt-in rounding when a calculation requires it, with a choice of rounding mode
-- Sufficient precision for typical money and other human-readable quantities, including cryptocurrency (where many decimal digits are routinely needed)
+- Sufficient precision for typical human-readable quantities, preserved across arithmetic
 - Sufficient ergonomics to enable correct usage
 - Be implementable with adequate performance/memory usage for applications
 - (Please file an issue to mention more requirements)